andrew-bacon/andrew-bacon.github.io/courses/PHIL350/PHIL350.md

 - Grading
 	- You will be assessed entirely on the basis of weekly exercises (20%), participation and in-class exercises (20%), two exams (30% and 30%).

+- Weekly exercises
+	- These will be graded on a pass fail basis.
+Note that a pass does **not** mean that you got the exercise correct -- it means that you gave the exercise an honest try.
+Solutions to exercises will be covered in class.
-    - Weekly exercises will be graded on a pass fail basis.
-You have two free passes: you may miss up to two weekly exercises without it affecting your grade, which should be reserved for illness or family emergencies.
+	- You have two free passes: you may miss up to two weekly exercises without it affecting your grade, which should be reserved for illness or family emergencies.
 Further absences will need proper documentation.
+	- Feedback on solutions is always verbal.
+Make sure you prepare any questions you had for the in-class discussion of solutions, and come to office hours if necessary.

 - In-class exercises